Paul Julius > Biography

 After that, I worked with ThoughtWorks on a variety of innovative projects.
 We were pioneering the use of Agile techniques on projects throughout the world.
 Each project was a step forward in our understanding of how to apply adaptive planning, pair programming, continuous integration, test driven development, etc, to new teams.

-In October 2007, I accepted a new position at Stelligent.
-They are a cutting edge consultancy, specializing in getting teams up and running quickly, using testing, continuous integration, pair programming, etc. I published an official blog post about the move on October 22, 2007.
+In October 2007, I accepted a position at Stelligent.
+I published an official blog post about the move.
 A press release also went out over the news wires.

-Interested in learning more about what I am doing now, please contact me.
+Interested in learning even more about what I am doing now?
+Please contact me.